I Did It (Dave Matthews Band song)

-"I Did It" is a song by the Dave Matthews Band, released as the lead single from their album Everyday.
-It reached #71 on the Billboard Hot 100, #5 Modern Rock Tracks, and #40 on Adult Top 40.
+"I Did It" is a song by American rock band Dave Matthews Band, released as the lead single from their fourth studio album, Everyday (2001).
+The song reached number 71 on the US Billboard Hot 100, number five on Billboard Modern Rock Tracks, and number one on the Billboard Triple A chart, giving the band their fourth number one on that chart.

-In January 2001, Dave Matthews Band made history by becoming the first major artist to release a single directly to Napster, posting "I Did It" on the controversial file-swapping service 6 weeks before the new album was officially released.
+In January 2001, Dave Matthews Band made history by becoming the first major artist to release a single directly to Napster, posting "I Did It" on the controversial file-swapping service six weeks before the new album was officially released.

-"I Did It" was a significant departure musically for the band, introducing electric guitar and minimizing the use of the violin and horn sections.

 Music video

-The music video for "I Did It", directed by Dave Myers, was filmed in Miami and premiered on February 15, 2001.
+The music video for "I Did It", directed by Dave Myers, was filmed in Miami and premiered on VH1, MTV, and MTV2 on February 15, 2001.